Philosophy, Computing, and AI

 s(X,Z) :- np(X,Y), vp(Y,Z). np(X,Z) :- det(X,Y), n(Y,Z). vp(X,Z) :- v(X,Y), np(Y,Z). vp(X,Z) :- v(X,Z). det([the|W],W). det([a|W],W). n([woman|W],W). n([man|W],W). v([loves|W],W).

 Provide a screen shot to show that you have done it.
 Pose the following query

 Provide a screen shot to show that you have done it.
-Set out all the steps involved in answering this query.
-Be sure to explain the unifications that are necessary in the computation.
+If you can, set out the steps involved in answering this query including the unifications that occur.

 • Consider the following rule from the lexicon discussed in the lecture notes:

 What does this rule say?
 Be sure to give your answer in terms of words, grammatical categories, and extensions.
 Consider the query

 What question is this query asking?
 Again, be sure to give your answer in terms of words, grammatical categories, and extensions.

 ★ Assignment #7 (one part)